topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 # 1. Introduction
 ---
-This document provides guidelines for setting up a software development environment for the TOPST VCP-G board on a Linux system.
+This document provides guidelines for setting up a software development environment for the VCP-G on a Linux system.
 It outlines the required tools, configurations, and toolchain.

 </br></br></br></br>